spatialstatisticsupna/Multivariate_confounding/README.md

 # R code

-R code to implement the procedures to alleviate spatial confounding described in the paper and to reproduce the tables and figures of the paper has been included.
+R code to implement the M-models with one-step spatial+ procedure is available in the folder [**R**].
+The folder contains the code to to fit all the models and reproduce the tables and figures of the paper.

-- [**R/Real_data_analysis**](https://github.com/spatialstatisticsupna/Spatial_confounding_article/tree/main/R/Real_data_analysis) folder contains the R code used in the real data analysis.
-The R code for the analyisis of dowry death data is presented.
-Slight modifications included in the code as comments should be done to fit the models to the Slovenian and the Scottish cancer data.
+- [**R/Real_data_analysis**](https://github.com/spatialstatisticsupna/Multivariate_confounding/tree/main/R/Real_data_analysis) folder contains the R code used in the real data analysis.
-  - [Figure1.R](https://github.com/spatialstatisticsupna/Simulation_confounding_article/blob/main/R/Real_data_analysis/Figure1.R): R script to reproduce Figure 1 of the paper.
+  - [Figure1.R](https://github.com/spatialstatisticsupna/Multivariate_confounding/blob/main/R/Real_data_analysis/Figure1.R): R script to reproduce Figure 1 of the paper.
-  - [Covariate_model_eigenvectors.R](https://github.com/spatialstatisticsupna/Simulation_confounding_article/blob/main/R/Real_data_analysis/Covariate_model_eigenvectors.R): R script to fit the covariate model based on the eigenvectors of the spatial precision matrix to remove the spatial dependence from the covariate before fitting the spatial+ model.
+  - [functions](https://github.com/spatialstatisticsupna/Multivariate_confounding/tree/main/R/Real_data_analysis/functions): contains the functions to fit the M-models implemented using rgeneric function of INLA.
+  - [run_MICAR.R](https://github.com/spatialstatisticsupna/Multivariate_confounding/blob/main/R/Real_data_analysis/run_MICAR.R): R script to fit the M-Spatial and M-SpatPlus models with ICAR prior.
-  - [Covariate_model_Psplines.R](https://github.com/spatialstatisticsupna/Simulation_confounding_article/blob/main/R/Real_data_analysis/Covariate_model_Psplines.R): R script to fit the covariate model based on P-splines to remove the spatial dependence from the covariate before fitting the spatial+ model.
+  - [run_MPCAR.R](https://github.com/spatialstatisticsupna/Multivariate_confounding/blob/main/R/Real_data_analysis/run_MPCAR.R): R script to fit the M-Spatial and M-SpatPlus models with PCAR prior.
-  - [Covariate_model_TPsplines.R](https://github.com/spatialstatisticsupna/Simulation_confounding_article/blob/main/R/Real_data_analysis/Covariate_model_TPsplines.R): R script to fit the covariate model based on thin plate splines to remove the spatial dependence from the covariate before fitting the spatial+ model.
-  - [Null_Spatial_RSR_SpatPlus_models.R](https://github.com/spatialstatisticsupna/Simulation_confounding_article/blob/main/R/Real_data_analysis/Null_Spatial_RSR_SpatPlus_models.R): R script to fit null, spatial, RSR and spatial+ models to the data.
+  - [run_MBYM2.R](https://github.com/spatialstatisticsupna/Multivariate_confounding/blob/main/R/Real_data_analysis/run_MBYM2.R): R script to fit the M-Spatial and M-SpatPlus models with BYM2 prior.
+  - [Tables_2_3_4.R](https://github.com/spatialstatisticsupna/Multivariate_confounding/blob/main/R/Real_data_analysis/Tables_2_3_4.R): R code to reproduce Table 2, 3 and 4 of the paper.

 - [**R/Simulation_Study_1**](https://github.com/spatialstatisticsupna/Spatial_confounding_article/tree/main/R/Simulation_study_1) folder contains the R code used in Simulation Study 1.
 Before running the models, the options _Scenario_ (scenario 1, 2 or 3) and _Subscenario_ (cor=80, 50 or 20) at the top of the code must be defined.
   - [Figure2.R](https://github.com/spatialstatisticsupna/Simulation_confounding_article/blob/main/R/Simulation_study_1/Figure2.R): R code to reproduce Figure 2 of the paper.